otter502/TabManager/ReadMe.md

 after that it should be pretty simple to get/set the entries with the methods in the GenericEntry class as needed.

 in order to call commands from shuffleboard you add the widgets to the Tab using `tab.add(...)` with the Subsystem's command / commandBase that was passed as a parameter

+## a quick note

+this system allows for cleaner code but this might still limit some specifc uses of shuffleboard.

+this code shouldn't affect any other shuffleboard tools so if you need to you can still program your own specific shuffleboard utilities